jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 There are two other options for deploying workflows to Alfresco:

-1. Use the Alfresco Explorer Workflow Console
+1. Use the Alfresco Workflow Console
 2. Configure the workflows through Spring configuration

 Because these two options are available in both Enterprise Edition and Community Edition, this tutorial will focus on these.
 The approach will be to use Spring to deploy the workflows initially.
-Then, use the Alfresco Explorer Workflow Console to deploy subsequent versions if needed.
+Then, use the Alfresco Workflow Console to deploy subsequent versions if needed.

 ### Deploying the workflows with Spring